Signal 30 (Mad Men): Production

 Creator Matthew Weiner co-wrote the episode with 86-year-old veteran screenwriter and Academy Award winner (for Dog Day Afternoon) Frank Pierson.
 Pierson offered Weiner his writing services back in 2009, leading him to serve as a consulting producer on the third season.
 About Pierson, Weiner said, "He's now in the writer's room.
 Arguably one of the greatest living writers.
 It means you're doing something right."
-Cast member John Slattery, who portrays Roger Sterling on the series, directed the episode, the third time he has directed for the series.
+Cast member John Slattery, who portrays Roger Sterling on the series, directed the episode, the third time he directed for the series.

 Weiner stated that the episode was about the question -- "What do you want?" and "Do you ever get a chance to have it?", as well as the "tentative nature of business friendships".
 He used Lane's friendship with the Jaguar executive and the dinner at Pete Campbell's house as examples.
 Vincent Kartheiser reasoned that Pete invited them over to show off his wife, home, and success.
 Jon Hamm elaborated on Don's reluctance to go as his desire to keep his relationship separate from the poisonous influence of Sterling Cooper Draper Pryce.

 Jon Hamm pointed to Don's bad history with whorehouses as to his reluctance to take part in the festivities, while noting that "Pete has no such problem."
 Of Pete's scene with the prostitute, Weiner said, "You see what his fantasy is.
 You see his powerlessness" and that Pete is "trying to keep his life exciting".
 Due to the desperation and unhappiness inherent in Pete Campbell's character as demonstrated in this episode, Weiner called it "probably the saddest episode we've ever had."

 The fight scene, according to Jared Harris, was Lane discovering what Pete really thought of him.
 Harris saw the boxing match as "a mix of so many different styles" with Lane carrying an "old school and traditional" stance.
 Harris saw it as Lane getting a chance to "fight for his dignity".